-Liquid democracy is a 21st-century innovation for democratic decision making.
+Liquid democracy is a 21st-century upgrade for democratic decision making.
 It blends the best of direct and representative systems into an authentic and practical combination.

 What is gerrymandering and how can liquid democracy address it?